ImperialCollegeLondon/rse_further_git_course/episodes/l1-03-intermediate_concepts.md

 ![Rebase process with a feature branch being moved to another branch]({{ site.baseurl }}https://wac-cdn.atlassian.com/dam/jcr:4e576671-1b7f-43db-afb5-cf8db8df8e4a/01%20What%20is%20git%20rebase.svg?cdnVersion=636
 "Rebase process with a feature branch being moved to another branch"){:class="img-responsive"}

-For a very thorough description about how this process work, read this [article on Git rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).
+For a very thorough description about how this process works, read this [article on Git rebase](https://www.atlassian.com/git/tutorials/rewriting-history/git-rebase).

 > ## Practice rebasing
 >
 > We are going to practice rebasing in a simple scenario with the recipe repository.
-> We need to do some preparatory work to do this:
+> We need to do some preparatory work first:
 >
 > - Create a `spicy` branch
 > - Add some chillies to the list of ingredients and commit the changes